-This is a short story which was born from a writers' prompt:
+A short story, born from a writers' prompt:

 'There is a prison where there are no guards, yet the prisoners are too afraid to try and escape.'